IgniteUI/app-builder-docfx/en/using-data-in-your-app/api-project-query-builder-support.md

 The implementation is already part of the [NorthwindAPI REST API](https://github.com/IgniteUI/NorthwindAPI/tree/main/NorthwindCRUD/QueryBuilder) project.
 Here are the examples for [NorthwindAPI QueryBuilderController](https://github.com/IgniteUI/NorthwindAPI/blob/main/NorthwindCRUD/Controllers/QueryBuilderController.cs) and [NorthwindAPI QueryBuilder Models](https://github.com/IgniteUI/NorthwindAPI/tree/main/NorthwindCRUD/QueryBuilder).

+The [Query Builder Usage Step-by-Step-Guide](query-builder-step-by-step-guide.md) topic explains in details how to use the Query Builder Variable and Component as part of [App Builder](https://preview.appbuilder.dev/) preview environment.

 ## Prerequisites

 - A .NET Core or .NET API project.